Plomo Mummy: Associated objects and clothing

-The body was fully clothed; most of the articles of clothing were made from alpaca or llama wool.
-His garb consisted of a black sleeveless tunic, a large grey shawl, a headdress decorated with condor feathers.
-There were unused leather moccasins on his feet and a headband was used to keep his hair in place.
-He was also wearing two pieces of silver jewelry, a heavy bracelet and an H-shaped pendant, both of which indicates a high or elite social status.
+The Boy of El Plomo was buried wearing garments made from alpaca and llama wool.
+He wore a black sleeveless tunic and a large grey shawl wrapped around his body.
+A headdress decorated with condor feathers rested on his head.
+A pair of unused leather moccasins had been placed on his feet.
+The child also wore two pieces of silver jewellery: a heavy bracelet and an H-shaped pendant.

-Buried along with the body were several grave goods.
-These include several figurines, a silver female idol dressed in miniature clothes, a llama covered in gold, and another llama made from a red shell.
-A small woven bag contained coca leaves which still produced a fragrance.
-Finally, several balls made from animal intestines contained human hair, fingernail clippings, and teeth.
-Along with the sacrifice of the child himself, these objects are used to appease the mountain deities to stop disastrous natural events, promote good weather and fertility, or for other religious events.
+A number of objects accompanied the burial.
+These included several figurines, among them a silver female figure dressed in miniature clothing, a llama figurine covered in gold, and another llama figure made from red shell.
+Archaeologists also recovered a small woven bag containing coca leaves, which reportedly retained their fragrance when the burial was examined.
+Additional offerings consisted of several small balls made from animal intestines that contained human hair, fingernail clippings, and teeth.